openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 ### Binding the Issued Credential to the identifier of the End-User possessing that Credential {#credential-binding}

-Issued credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the credential.
+The issued credential SHOULD be cryptographically bound to the identifier of the End-User who possesses the credential.
 Cryptographic binding allows the Verifier to verify during presentation that the End-User presenting a credential is the same End-User to whom it was issued.
-For non-cryptographic type of binding and credentials issued without any binding, see Implementations Considerations sections (#claim-based-binding) and (#no-binding).
+For non-cryptographic type of binding and credentials issued without any binding, see the Implementations Considerations sections (#claim-based-binding) and (#no-binding).

 Note that claims in the credential are usually about the End-User who possesses it, but can be about another entity.